Remeski/QuizApp/README.md

 # CodeQuiz

-Flutter Quizzing web project.
+Quizzing web app made with flutter.

-Made in Koodikärpät.
+Google sheets worked as a backend.